-Philip G. Allen is an Associate Professor of Theatre Practice at the USC School of Dramatic Arts.
+Philip G. Allen is a professor of theatre practice at the USC School of Dramatic Arts.
 He is a sound designer, mixer and audio educator with more than 20 years of professional experience.
 He has designed sound systems for the Music Center of Los Angeles, the Kirk Douglas Theatre in Culver City and numerous smaller venues.
 His television credits include sound system design and equalization for the 56th and 59th Golden Globe Awards and the 33rd Academy of Country Music Awards.
 On film, he contributed the sound design to the film Soultaker.

 He won the 2003 NAACP award for Sound Design for Jesus Christ Superstar, the 2001 Ovation Award for Flower Drum Song, and the 1999 L.A.
 Drama Critics Circle Award for Cinderella, as well as five L.A.
 Drama-Logue Awards for Outstanding Achievement in Sound Design, and two Ovation Award nominations for Best Sound Design.
 Allen also teaches at the California Institute of the Arts.